-WoodPunk feels like one of those games you nostalgically think fondly of two decades ago.
+WoodPunk feels like one of those games you nostalgically think fondly of from two decades ago.
 After you rummage through an old cardboard box to find its cartridge, you blow in the back of it to be sure it works.
-Slam it into whichever old console occupies this metaphorical walk down memory lane, and.
-Unbelievably, it looks and plays even better then you remember.
+Slam it into whichever old console occupies this metaphorical walk down memory lane and, unbelievably, it looks and plays even better then you remember.
 (Which never happens, nostalgia thickly coats one’s mind in a deceptive fog)

 WoodPunk seriously reminds me of the kind of fun I had as a starry-eyed child playing Super Nintendo and Sega Genesis many years ago.
 It even looks the part, its art style is extremely reminiscent of those days.
 But with a super crisp presentation and smooth performance.

 Its sprite-like graphics really do look great, but more importantly, the animations really sell it.
-Each enemy has its own animations and they are excellent.
+Each enemy has its own personality, and they look excellent.
 There is a great deal of smaller touches that add up to make the experience great.
-The way the enemies shadow animates death when on fire, or how the environment crumbles from battle.
-Or how you can spear enemies and physically throw them into other poor saps
+The way the enemies shadow animates its death when on fire, or how the environment crumbles from battle, or how you can spear enemies and physically throw them into other poor saps

 You also pick up single use powers for your robot in the field.
 They can let him make an area attack, become a wall to block enemies and projectiles or become a powerful turret to attack your foes.

-The enemies also are varied and most importantly, they each have attack animations.
+The enemies also are varied and most importantly, they each have specific attack animations.
 You don’t take damage simply by touching most of them.
 They have their own attacks to hit you with and it makes the game feel really fleshed out.
-You have spearmen who charge at you, bowmen that shoot arrows, musket men who fire barrages. heavy shield bearing axemen and much more.
+You have spearmen who charge at you, bowmen that shoot arrows, musket men who fire barrages. heavy shield bearing axe men and much more.

 Each one is strong against and weak to different weapon types.
 But all of them are beautifully designed and animated.
-The games also features some cleverly designed boss battles, which is always nice.
+The gams also feature’s some cleverly designed boss battles, which is always nice.